Cooran, Queensland: History

 The name Cooran comes from guran or kuran, meaning tall in the Kabi language.
-This might refer to Mount Cooran or to the tall Moreton Bay Ash trees (Eucalyptus tessellaris).
+This might refer to Mount Cooran or to the tall Moreton Bay ash trees (Eucalyptus tessellaris).

 Cooran Lagoon lies between the North Coast railway line and Railway Street near James Street, where the Aboriginals used it as a source of water-lily bulbs and mussels for food.
 The Indigenous name for the lagoon is Guran.

 By 1878, the lagoon was the site of the Half Way Hotel (also known as the Half Way House) on the old Gympie-to-Tewantin coach road (also known as the Noosa Road).
 It was operated by William Casey, until he transferred the licence to William Martin in December 1881.
 Nothing remains of the hotel but the approximate site is marked with a plaque.

 In December 1889, Martin transferred the hotel licence to his new Cooran Hotel at the Cooran railway station.

 Cooran Post Office opened on 17 June 1889 (a receiving office had been open from 1888).

 The Cooran Provisional School opened on 21 July 1890.
 It became Cooran State School in 1909.

 In April 1906, William Martin had plans drawn up for a public hall.
 On Friday 17 August 1906, William Martin opened with his new hall with a free social event.
 The hall had a 60 by 25 ft dance floor with a stage which was the full width of the hall and 8 ft deep.
 It was lit by 3 Rochester lamps, each of which used one gallon of oil to produce the light of 100 candles for 12 hours.
 At that time, it was the largest event ever held in Cooran with around 200 people in attendance, some having ridden up to 20 miles to attend.

 St Matthew's Anglican Church was dedicated on 30 September 1913 by Archbishop St Clair Donaldson.
 It closed circa 1987.

 In the 1920s and 30s, banana growing became an important industry around the town.
 For a period after World War II pineapple farms gained popularity in the district.

-In the early 2000s, the 26-km Noosa Trail Network was linked through Cooran.

 Between 2008 and 2013, Cooran (and the rest of Noosa Shire) was within Sunshine Coast Region.